 We treat patients in the order of scheduled appointment time, not arrival time.
-For patients who will be arriving more than 30 minutes late for their infusion appointment at the main campus, East Norriton location, or Buckingham location, please call 215-728-2600.
+For patients who will be arriving more than 30 minutes late for their infusion appointment at the main campus, please call 215-728-2600.
+For the East Norriton location, call 610-275-1517.
 Depending on the volume of patients that day, we may be able to schedule a later time slot for patients arriving past their appointment time.